Jawaher-maa/lab4/README.md

 # lab4
 This dataset presents a high-granularity structured reconstruction of BMW Group global deliveries, premium segment share, EV penetration, and macroeconomic indicators from 2018–2025.
-Designed for time-series forecasting, EV adoption modeling, and premium automotive market research.dataset columns:
+Designed for time-series forecasting, EV adoption modeling, and premium automotive market research. about the dataset columns:

 Year: Calender year of vehicle sales between 2018 and 2025.
 Month: Month of Sale (1-12).